Skip to content

 *Nearly all virtual phone numbers run into this problem.
 For safety reasons, companies like Facebook, Uber, and Google rarely let you authenticate accounts through a virtual phone number.

-With OpenPhone, your team can have a dedicated business phone number so they can manage calls and texts from a single platform.
+With OpenPhone, your team can have a dedicated business phone number to manage calls and texts from a single platform.
 You can view all text messages, call recordings, and voicemails with specific contacts in a single view.
-This combination helps your team streamline your communication processes so you no longer have to deal with scattered messages and missed conversations.
+This helps your team streamline your communication processes so you don’t have to deal with scattered messages and missed conversations.

 Anyone on your team can easily review and continue conversations from a shared number.
-Or you can move conversations to text if you’re playing phone tag with anyone — which is a breath of fresh air for your team and your customers.
+Or you can move conversations to text if you’re playing phone tag — a breath of fresh air for your team and customers.

-With OpenPhone, you get free calling and texting to the US and Canada, so you won’t pay per text or worry about the maximum number of text messages you get with a particular plan (unlike some of the other text messaging services for businesses on this list).
+With OpenPhone, calling and texting to the US and Canada is included, so you won’t pay per text or worry about the number of text messages you get with a particular plan (unlike other text messaging services on this list).
+This includes MMS messages, which means you can send customers visual support, like videos and pictures.

 OpenPhone also excels at helping businesses save time texting and collaborating.
 With it, you can automate SMS messages and use snippets to answer frequently asked questions (FAQs), schedule text messages to your contacts, and help your team collaborate on communications through internal threads.

-Sign up for a free, seven-day trial of OpenPhone.
-If you need to port over an existing number, you can use a temporary phone number to confirm OpenPhone is a good fit.
+Sign up for a free seven-day trial of OpenPhone today.
+If you need to port over an existing number, you can use a temporary phone number to confirm that OpenPhone is a good fit.
 And when you’re ready, move any local US, Canadian, or North American toll-free number for free.

 Key features of OpenPhone